 Because of our commitment to security and durability, we are compliant with some of the strictest electronic hardware standards.
 Out of the box, we are GDPR compliant and Privacy Shield certified, Kisi is also configured to comply with HIPAA.

-AWS Security Measures
+Google Cloud Platform Security Measures

 At-Rest and In-Transit Encryption